the16thpythonist/wp_commands/README.md

     - Added the class "CommandFacade", which will wrap all the access to the business logic of the command system.
         - All the access of wordpress related classes to the business logic has been replaced with using this new facade facility.

+## TODO

+- Changing the front end to use VueJS, which will make it more simple to develop for the front end.
+- Change the front end to implement the new functionalities of the extended parameter system.
+- Write more tests!